IRS Forms

 Contested tax periods, list with precision

-List each impacted U.S. year, and when one foreign contest affects multiple U.S. years, prepare a separate Form 7204 and a separate ID for each year.
+List each impacted U.S. year, and when one foreign contest affects multiple U.S. years, prepare a separate Form 7204 and a separate ID for each year, and if you have more than one contest tied to the same return year, file a separate Form 7204 for each contest as well, the form does not allow multiple contests to be combined on one filing.
 Connect the U.S. year to the correct return type and to the foreign tax period you describe in your attachment.
 This mapping is what lets you reconcile cleanly on the final redetermination schedules.

 Clarity Confidence